-A road trip away from the Metro, Baler has become a popular choice for many Filipinos looking for a break from the city life.
+A road trip away from the Metro, Baler has become a popular choice for many Filipinos looking for a break from city life.
 If you’re planning to travel to Baler, you’re certainly in the right place.
-Writing from the perspective of a frequent Baler goer, I’ve made sure to include in this Baler travel guide everything a traveller needs to know about the place.
-Read on to learn some basic facts and travel tips as you plan your Baler adventure.
+Writing from the perspective of a frequent Baler goer and of a Baler local, we’ve made sure to include in this Baler travel guide everything a traveller needs to know about the place.
+This article is a comprehensive travel guide that’ll take you through every Baler tourist spot; from must-visit sites to nearby town side trips, as well as every detail you’ll need in between.

 - Baler is the capital and the oldest municipality of the province of Aurora.